top of page

 Trompe l'oeil at 2 avenue Général de Gaulle, Grasse

-2 avenue Général de Gaulle
+2 av Général de Gaulle

 A new image, also down to Vincent Ducaroy, has just been completed, and you really have to look twice to recognise this one, because the windows and shutters look exactly like those round the corner.